-Contaminant π MCLG Assessments/ Corrective Actions Violation Sources of Contamination Total Coliform Bacteria Any system that has failed to complete all the required assessments or correct all identified sanitary defects, is in violation of the treatment technique requirement.
-N/A N/A No Naturally present in the environment.
-E. coli Any system that has failed to complete all the required assessments or correct all identified sanitary defects, is in violation of the treatment technique requirement 0 Positive Samples O No Human and animal fecal waste.
+Contaminant Treatment Technique Treatment Technique MCLG Assessments/Corrective Actions Violations Sources of Contamination Total Coliform Bacteria Any system that has failed to complete all the required assessments or correct all identified sanitary defects, is in violation of the treatment technique requirements NA NA No Naturally Present in the environment.
+E.Coli Any system that has failed to complete all the required assessments or correct all identified sanitary defects, is in violation of the treatment technique requirements 0 Positive Samples O No Human and animal fecal waste.